arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     the default value is "**yes**".
 This argument is ignored in default mode;
     in that mode operation is always dynamic.
 There are some applications that are not programmed to handle dynamic addition or removal of controls, and can fail when such events occur.
-Setting this argument to "no" in single device mode with such applications can protect them from such failures.
+Setting this argument to **no** in single device mode with such applications can protect them from such failures.
     When dynamic operation is disabled, the plugin never adds or removes any controls.
 If a single profile is disconnected, then its associated volume